janickr/bubblegum/README.md

 Bubblegum is inspired by [Spark], but there are important differences.
 Bubblegum:
 - matches paths case-sensitive
-- can match requests on any of its properties for example on the Accept or Content-type heders
+- can match requests on any of its properties for example on the Accept or Content-type headers
 - Handlers can throw exceptions
 - Filters are more servlet Filter-like (but with more expressive filter mapping)